 It is a highly recommended trekking spot for nature-lovers.

 What’s more?
 It is easy too!
-I have seen small children and elderly folk equally excited to trek up the path.
+I have seen small children and elderly folk equally excited to trek up the fort.

 There are two paths leading to the fort, we took the easier one while going up and took the path less traveled while coming down.
 Both the paths were equally thrilling.